strimzi/proposals/056-zk-kraft-migration.md

 # inter.broker.protocol.version=3.5
 ```

-The operator rolls the brokers and wait for them to be ready again.
+The operator rolls the brokers and waits for them to be ready again.
 They are now connected to the KRaft controllers quorum only and not to the ZooKeeper ensemble anymore.

 When brokers are rolled and ready again, the operator updates the controllers' configuration by removing the ZooKeeper migration flag and connection to the ZooKeeper ensemble.